boschresearch/blech-doc/website/content/en/docs/language-evolution/borrowing/30_let-ref.md

 end
 ```

-with the restriction that `double` is read-only.
 For the declaration `let ref double = i * 2` we need to apply the borrowing rules for the sub-expression `i`.

-For example in the following code would be rejected.
+For example in the following code would then be rejected.

 ```blech
     var i: int32
     var z: int32